jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-021-ownership-transition-messaging.md

 - What about custom operators?
 (Can't know all manager names)
 - More complexity, fragile

-**Verdict:** Not worth the complexity and maintenance burden.
+**Verdict:** Not worth the complexity and maintenance burden. **Rejected in favor of pure value-based detection.**

-### Decision Needed
+### Decision Impact

-**Question for discussion:** Should we use value-based or metadata-based detection for `external_changed`?

-Current recommendation: **Value-based** for the reasons above.

-If we want awareness of shared ownership creation, we should handle it separately (not as part of the conflict warning system), possibly as an optional diagnostic or debug feature.
+✅ **DECIDED: Value-Based Detection (Option A)**

+This decision means:
+- `external_changed = (currentValue != previousStateValue)` for all fields
+- No special handling for known controllers
+- Warnings only when values actually diverge
+- Shared ownership awareness is left for future optional diagnostic features

 ### Implementation Progress